 )

-Josh Felman is the principal at JH Consulting, a macroeconomic consulting firm based in Washington DC.
-Previously, he had a long career at the International Monetary Fund, where he held a number of senior management positions.
-He has had an extensive association with Asia and with India in particular.
-During the mid-2000s, he ran the IMF’s India office, and during 2015-17 he returned to Delhi to provide technical assistance to the Ministry of Finance, where he worked closely with the Chief Economic Adviser, Arvind Subramanian.
+Josh Felman is the principal at JH Consulting, a macroeconomic consulting firm based in Washington, D.C.
+Previously, he had a long career at the International Monetary Fund (IMF), where he held a number of senior management positions.
+He has had an extensive association with Asia, and India in particular.
+During the mid-2000s he ran the IMF's India office, and returned to Delhi from 2015-17 to provide technical assistance to the ministry of finance, where he worked closely with the then chief economic adviser (CEA), Arvind Subramanian.

-Josh Felman is the principal at JH Consulting, a macroeconomic consulting firm based in Washington DC.
-Previously, he had a long career at the International Monetary Fund, where he held a number of senior management positions.
-He has had an extensive association with Asia and with India in particular.
-During the mid-2000s, he ran the IMF’s India office, and during 2015-17 he returned to Delhi to provide technical assistance to the Ministry of Finance, where he worked closely with the Chief Economic Adviser, Arvind Subramanian.
+Josh Felman is the principal at JH Consulting, a macroeconomic consulting firm based in Washington, D.C.
+Previously, he had a long career at the International Monetary Fund (IMF), where he held a number of senior management positions.
+He has had an extensive association with Asia, and India in particular.
+During the mid-2000s he ran the IMF's India office, and returned to Delhi from 2015-17 to provide technical assistance to the ministry of finance, where he worked closely with the then chief economic adviser (CEA), Arvind Subramanian.

 China has been the world's largest trader since 2013, its economy is now larger than that of the US in purchasing power parity terms, and soon it will pull ahead in terms of market exchange rates, too